marcnormandin/MuLaNA/README.md

 ### Prerequisites

-MClust 4.4 -- The only functionality we need is "readheader"
+* MClust 4.4 -- The only functionality we need is "readheader".
+This requirement will be eliminated.

-Neuralynx MATLAB import/export library
+* Neuralynx MATLAB Netcom Utilities -- Download from https://neuralynx.com/software/category/matlab-netcom-utilities

 ```
 Add the external libraries to the MATLAB search path